 Built in 1925 with funds from oil royalties earned on university-owned land, the gym replaced the “Little Gym” that was located behind Old Main.
-A state-of-the-art facility for its time, the building was home court for the UW basketball team of 1943 that won the NCAA national championship.
+A state-of-the-art facility for its time, the building was the home court for the UW basketball team of 1943 that won the NCAA national championship.
 On the floor in this building, Kenny Sailors perfected the jump shot he had invented on his family’s farm near Hillsdale, Wyoming, in the 1930s.
-The rear façade of the building was removed in 2013 and replaced with a $27 million addition that nearly triples the size of the building and provides increased space for academics, intramural and club sports and physical fitness.
+The rear façade of the building was removed in 2013 and replaced with a $27 million addition that nearly triples the size of the building and provides increased space for academics, intramural and club sports, and physical fitness.

 In 1926, the first formal facility for football was constructed on what is now the parking lot east of the Student Union.
 Named for UW’s first paid coach, John Corbett, the stadium was demolished after World War II when War Memorial Stadium was built on the east campus.
 Tennis courts once occupied what is now the site of the paid lot to the north of the larger parking lot.

 Photo Credit: Student Union – UW Centennial Celebration, 1986